juancamp7777/juancamp7777/README.md

 * **Project Beast (AI & Telecommunications Hardening):** Led critical architectural interventions on "RoboBeast," resolving LLM hallucinations and optimizing the conversational AI flow.
 Engineered a zero-token-cost deterministic Circuit Breaker to prevent infinite loops, implemented robust state management in LangGraph, and developed an asynchronous GraphQL client with TTL caching for seamless backend integration.
 * **Interactive Brand Gamification:** Engineered a custom interactive video game for a brewery brand, implementing real-time state management and optimized rendering.
 * **MarketPredator (AI Algorithm):** Designed the backend infrastructure for an AI-driven client prospecting algorithm capable of global data extraction and analysis.

+---

+### 📫 Connect with me

+* **Location:** Boyacá, Colombia | Remote International
+* **Email:** nexusflowjuandev@gmail.com
+* **Philosophy:** "Those who know me already know what to expect; those who don't, I'll just say that I'm passionate about what I do."

+---

+### 🏗️ Highlighted Architecture & Confidentiality

+*Note: As a Principal Engineer and Architect specializing in low-level systems and cybersecurity, my most complex, enterprise-grade work (including Type-1 hypervisors, proprietary C2 infrastructures, and high-performance algorithms) is strictly confidential, proprietary, or hosted in isolated secure environments.
+The public repositories here only represent a fraction of my architectural scope.*